Triskele37/ffxiv-completionist/documentation/Feature Todo.md

 - Remove old PLD trial weapon recipes

 ----- Check
-White Oak Branch moved from logging 70 to logging 75 log

 Possibly move fishing/spearfishing back up a level like sheet to fix view all issue verify new sidequests are in definitions